Broad-spectrum Rapid Antidote: Varespladib Oral for Snakebite (BRAVO)

 Time Frame: Baseline to 6 and 9 hours after first dose

-Change from baseline (pre-dosing) to 6 and 9 hours after the first dose, in the combined pulmonary, cardiovascular, hematologic symptoms, and nervous system subscores of the SSS.
-The values from each of these 4 subscores will be totaled.
+Change from baseline (pre-dosing) to 6 and 9 hours after the first dose, in the combined pulmonary, cardiovascular, hematologic symptoms, nervous system, and renal subscores of the SSS.
+The values from each of these subscores will be totaled.
 The average of the 6- and 9-hour scores will be used as the post-treatment value.

-The SSS is a tool used to measure the severity of envenoming based on 6 body categories: local wound, pulmonary, cardiovascular, gastrointestinal (graded at levels from Grade 0 to Grade 3), hematological, and nervous system effects (graded at levels from Grade 0 to Grade 4).
+The Snakebite Severity Scale (SSS) is a tool used to measure the severity of envenoming based on up to 7 body categories: pulmonary, cardiovascular, gastrointestinal, nervous, and renal system (graded at levels from Grade 0 to Grade 3), local wound, and hematological, (graded at levels from Grade 0 to Grade 4).
 A higher score indicates worse symptoms.
+The minimum score for the five item SSS is 0 and the maximum score is 16, with the higher score indicating worse symptoms.
+For the primary outcome we are focusing only on 5 subscores, that does not include the local wound nor the gastrointestinal subscores.

 Baseline to 6 and 9 hours after first dose